-Before working in the world of marketing, I thought photoshop/photoshop-like products were only for photographers.
-This could not be further from the truth!
-While they may have started to improve photographs, these programs are now used to bend text, create new fonts, paint images, merge graphics, and more to create everything from social media banners to commercial-quality advertisements.
+You might have thought photoshop/photoshop-like products were only for photographers, but today these programs are now used to bend text, create new fonts, paint images, merge graphics, and more to create everything from social media banners to commercial-quality advertisements.

-2 free programs are currently available on Pixlr.
-There is Pixlr X and Pixlr E, both of which are free.
-The key difference is ease of use.
-Pixlr X was designed specifically with new users in mind.
-It has fewer tools that are simple to use.
+Two free programs are currently available on Pixlr: Pixlr X and Pixlr E. The key difference is ease of use.
+Pixlr X was designed specifically with beginners in mind.
+It has fewer tools and they are easy for new users.
 Pixlr E is for more advanced users.
-It offers more features, but has a stronger learning curve.
+This option offers more features, but has a stronger learning curve.
 Fear not: Pixlr offers text and video tutorials for both programs, and you won’t find it difficult to track down user-uploaded tutorials, as well.

 With Pixlr, upload your own photos, pull from Pixlr’s collection of stock photos, or design something completely new.
 The finished product can be downloaded in a variety of formats including jpg, png, and pxd.

 Sometimes you don’t have the time--or the budget-- to take or make all the great photos you need.
 While they can be overused and abused, a good stock photo used properly can take a piece to the next level without breaking the bank.
 If you’ve been grabbing your stock photos off of Google images, this section is for you.